miniscruff/changie/website/content/config/formatting/index.md

 Additional fields can be added to change lines by adding [custom choices](/config/choices).

-> Due to the ordering of commands you must add custom choices before you added any change files in order to use the custom values in your format.
+> Due to the ordering of commands you must add custom choices before
+> you added any change files in order to use the custom values in your format.

+When batching changes into a version, changes are sorted by:
+1. Component, if enabled, sorted by index in components config
+1. Kind, if enabled, sorted by index in kinds config
+1. Time sorted newest first

+### components
+type: _[]string_

+Components are an optional layer of changelogs suited for projects that want to split change fragments by an area of the project.
+An example could be splitting your changelogs by packages for a monorepo.

+If no components are listed then the component prompt will be skipped and no component header included.
+By default no components are configured.

 ### kinds
 type: _[]string_

-Every change documented for end users fall under a kind.
+Kinds are another optional layer of changelogs suited for specifying what type of change we are making.
+If configured, developers will be prompted to select a kind.

-The default list comes from keep a changelog and includes; added, changed, removed, deprecated, fixed and security.
+The default list comes from keep a changelog and includes; added, changed, removed, deprecated, fixed, and security.
-When creating a new change you must select which of these changes fits your change.

-When batching changes into a version, changes are sorted by kind in the order listed, so if you want new features listed on top place them on top of the list.

 ### versionFormat
 type: _string_